hitz-zentroa/This-is-not-a-Dataset/README.md

 predict_with_generate: false
 # Batch size for evaluation.
 We use auto_batch_finder, so this value is only used to set the maximum batch size, if the batch does not fit in memory, it will be reduced.
 per_device_eval_batch_size: 32
-# FastChat conversation template to use.
-See https://github.com/lm-sys/FastChat/blob/main/fastchat/conversation.py
+# Add fewshot examples to the input
-conversation_template: llama-2
+fewshot: false

 # dataset arguments
 do_train: false